-- They can help you stay healthy, talk about any concerns and pick up early warning signs of disease or illness
+- Health checks can help you stay healthy, let you talk about any concerns with your doctor and pick up early warning signs of disease or illness.

 - Screening tests may help your doctor to detect diseases such as cardiovascular disease, diabetes and some cancers in their early stages.

 - If you are at high risk of a particular disease, get tested for that disease regularly, regardless of your age.

 On this page